Cairngorm 100 rider and horse qualifications

 Destruction of Severely injured Horses If the owner or his authorized representative is present, his agreement will first be obtained by the officiating Veterinary Surgeon.
 If the owner or his representative is not available, a steward, acting on the advice of a registered Veterinary surgeon, may order the destruction of the horse.

 Veterinary Inspections.
 The Veterinary Surgeon’s decision is final.
 There is no appeal.
-A competent Lay persons may be appointed by Veterinary Surgeons to assist in inspections.
+A competent Lay person may be appointed by Veterinary Surgeons to assist in inspections.

-Horses will be examined as follows: At start, finish and vet halts and gates.
+Horses will be examined as follows: At start, finish and vet gates.

-A Vet Check will consist of a full metabolic and cardiac check to the satisfaction of the Veterinary Surgeon.
-These check will be carried out with “Tack on” unless requested by the Veterinary Surgeon for the Tack to be removed.
+The Loch Muick and Loch Builg Vet Check for the 100 mile and the Loch Builg Vet Check for the 50 miles riders, will consist of a full metabolic and cardiac check to the satisfaction of the Veterinary Surgeon.
+These checks will be carried out with “Tack on” unless requested by the Veterinary Surgeon for the Tack to be removed.
 Should there be an issue with lameness the Veterinary Surgeon may request the opinion of a competent person should another Vet not be available.